Prehistoric Rock Art

 Rock Art in the Americas

-The most famous South American pictographs are the hand stencils in the Cuevas de las Manos (Cave of the Hands) near Rio de las Pinturas in Argentina.
+The most famous South American pictographs are the hand stencils in the Cueva de las Manos (Cave of the Hands) near Rio de las Pinturas in Argentina.
 That said, there are numerous ancient art sites throughout the Americas.
 They include: Monte Verde in Chile; Fell's Cave in Patagonia; Blackwater Draw in eastern New Mexico, among many others.

 Legacy